RezaShahrestani/programme/courses/Foundation/intro-to-javascript/week2/assignment.md

 Just like last the last assignment, lets **warmup our brain**!

-Do these freecodecamp challenges.
+Do these freeCodeCamp challenges.
 We know this seems like a lot, but the tasks are not so big, so hang in there!
 If you get stuck on one of the tasks, just go to the next and then return to the difficult task later on.

 - [ ] [Passing values to functions with arguments](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/passing-values-to-functions-with-arguments/)
 - [ ] [Return a value from a function with return](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/return-a-value-from-a-function-with-return/)